The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 Brand and customer experience

-Nothing to complain about the delivery and the site, what is necessary is done.
+No complaints about the delivery and the site, the necessary is done.
 On the other hand, we have here a good example of the kind of promotional strategies that we do not endorse at all.

-The starting price is far too high for the product you are buying, and the -50% which returns at the start of each sales period , regardless of stock, makes you believe in a great promotion... while the shirt drops simply at a more “normal” price compared to its quality.
+The starting price is way too high for the product you are buying, and the 50% off that comes back at the start of each sales period , regardless of stock, makes you believe it is a super promo... when in fact the shirt simply falls to a more “normal” price considering its quality.

 Regrettable.